moderndatacompany/dataos.info/docs/resources/lens/concepts.md

 **Example:**

 In this example, we define the base table and outline its relationship with another table.
 Specifically, multiple transactions can reference the same product, establishing a `many-to-one` relationship between the transactions table and the products table.
-In this context, the placeholder {TABLE} refers to the base table, which is the transactions table.&#x20;
+In this context, the placeholder {TABLE} refers to the base table, which is the transactions table.

 ```yaml title="owner.yml"
 tables: